Back to Stories

 Why a separate task instead of a system-prompt rule

 Two tasks separates the questions.
-The classifier has one job — return an integer — and is judged on that job.
+The classifier has one job — pick a label — and is judged on that job.
 The responder is judged on whether it answered well.
 When something goes wrong, I know which one to look at.

 Why a rejection task instead of an exception